micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 one poe from a `ffd` node, and it is certainly a nontrivial debugging job to find out where the problem is, considering that the fragility functions files can contains dozens or hundreds of nodes.
-And there is no way to perform this kind of validations at the XMLSchema level.
+And there is no way to perform this kind of validation at the XMLSchema level.